Panzanella Salad – Tomato and Bread Salad

 What to Serve with this Tomato and Bread Salad

 This classic Italian salad is typically a dish comprised of hearty bread, tomatoes, garlic, olive oil (Italian, of course!), and various salad veggies, along with aromatic fresh herbs.
-It’s a vegetarian dish, but you might like to pair it with grilled chicken breast, creamy Tuscan chicken, this crab boil recipe, your favourite kind of steak (try a Tomahawk!), or even some fat, juicy shrimp or pork.
-It goes with any protein if you want a main course, or you can serve it by itself in a large bowl as part of a buffet with other salads such as Italian Rice Salad, Garden Veggie Macaroni Salad or Sweet Potato Kale Salad.
+It’s a vegetarian dish, but you might like to pair it with grilled chicken breast, Greek sheet pan chicken, creamy Tuscan chicken, this crab boil recipe, your favorite kind of steak (try a Tomahawk!), or even some fat, juicy shrimp or pork.
+It goes with any protein if you want a main course, or you can serve it by itself in a large bowl as part of a buffet with other salads such as Italian Rice Salad, Garden Veggie Macaroni Salad, or Sweet Potato Kale Salad.

 Pouring the dressing on the panzanella salad.